srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 ### Fetching owned devices per user (and backup current device group members)
 The second phase of the script is fetching the owned devices per user.
 Based on the `$userGroupMembers` value, I create a list of API URLs for later use.
 I also do this for the device group members.
 Later I create a list of URLs needed for my batch request.
-First, I filter the members from the user group that are actually users.
+First, I filter the members from the user group that are users.
 This is to avoid also selecting other objects like applications or devices that are in the group.

 > I have to filter is afterwards because the Graph API does not support filtering on the member request.